 PowerDMARC

-SPF authentication failures can happen due to the following reasons:
+SPF failures can occur due to the following reasons:

 “+” “Pass”